tolulope23-ops/tolulope23-ops/README.md

 ---

 ### 🤝 Open To
-- Collaborating on impactful backend or full-stack projects
+- Collaborating on impactful projects that solves real world problems.
-- Contributing to open-source initiatives
+- Contributing to open-source projects
 - Writing tutorials or technical content
-- Backend junior and mid-level developer opportunities
+- Junior and mid-level Backend developer opportunities

 ---